eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

-# On IdentityHub Management API security
+# On IdentityHub Identity API security

 ## 1. Definition of terms